avamsykiran/UOB_Java_14Jul_26Aug/README.md

                         (d)     1   2       4   5   6
                                 3   4

-                 How many constructors can we ahve in a single class ? as many as you want , as long as each of them have a different type or count of arguments.
+                 How many constructors can we have in a single class ? as many as you want , as long as each of them have a different type or count of arguments.